20 Years Ago: Van Halen Play Their First Show With Gary Cherone

 It was as varied and as crowd-pleasing a set list as any open-minded Van Halen fan could ask for.
 Problem was, open-minded Van Halen fans were in short supply once Van Halen III, Cherone’s debut album with the band, hit record stores and radio stations.
 It simply didn't meet expectations.

-Whether it was because the new music replaced the party-all-the-time attitude with more serious topics, fallout from the Van Halen brothers’ ugly spats with two former singers or various other reasons, Van Halen III was the first Van Halen album to not go platinum.
+Whether it was because the new music replaced the party-all-the-time attitude with more serious topics, fallout from the Van Halen brothers’ ugly spats with two former singers or other reasons, Van Halen III was their first album to not go platinum.
 It stalled at No. 4 on the chart, instead of reaching No. 1 like its four predecessors.

 Once the tour hit the U.S. and was met with similar disappointment, Cherone’s fate was sealed: Within a year, he was scapegoated as “just the wrong choice” and handed his walking papers.
 Years of chaos would follow for Van Halen.
 But for one promising night in New Zealand, things didn't look all that hopeless.